UE and VR Development Technical Notes

 OculusSetup.exe;OculusClient.exe;OVRServiceLauncher.exe;OVRServer_x64.exe;OculusVR.exe;OculusCompatCheck.exe;CompatToolCommandLine.exe;OculusLogGatherer.exe;OVRLibrarian.exe;oculus-driver.exe;OVRLibraryService.exe;oculus-overlays.exe;OVRRedistributableInstaller.exe;

-VR Screen Blur Issue
+VR Blurriness Issue

-Before UE 4.19 (excluding 4.19), the ideal suggested values for VR HMD (r.ScreenPercentage) are:
+For versions prior to 4.19 (excluding 4.19), the recommended ideal value for VR HMD (r.ScreenPercentage) is:

 DeviceType r.ScreenPercentage